kenneym/jupyter-tflow-hosting/README.md

-# Jupyter + Tensorflow Containers
-## with SSL and multi-platform support
+# Jupyter + Tensorflow Containers with SSL and multi-platform support

 This repo contains a simplified framework to deploy Jupyter notebooks to the web using SSL and Official CA Signed Certificates.
+It supports multiple compute modalities - CPU and NVIDIA GPU-based.

 ## NGINX + Letsencrypt: